This post has been updated as of May 2019

 In fact, emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from sending segmented, personalized campaigns.

 The content of your welcome email really is the bread and butter of engagement.
-After all, the reason subscribers sign up for your emails and newsletters is to get your content.
+The reason subscribers sign up for your emails and newsletters is so that they can receive your content.
 This means you should include information that interests your readers.

 There are a few different formats that make for an engaging welcome email.
-Let’s take a look at an example from Campaign Monitor customer, Chandon.
+Let’s take a look at an example from Chandon:

-Chandon nails it when it comes to their welcome email, and using this example works as a great guide.
+Chandon nails it with their welcome email, and using this example works as a great guide.
 In your welcome email, you should:

 Some other valuable elements you can include in your welcome email to further engage your subscribers are: